cloudinary/cloudinary_ios/README.md

 }
 ```

-Then create a CLDSignature instance and pass it to the desired secure request, in this case, to upload a file:
+After generating the signature on your server, create a `CLDSignature` instance and pass it to the desired secure request, in this case, to upload a file:
 ```swift
 let config = CLDConfiguration(cloudName: "CLOUD_NAME", apiKey: "API_KEY", apiSecret: nil)
 let cloudinary = CLDCloudinary(configuration: config)